Shopify SEO

 FAQ: Is Shopify Good for SEO?

 Yes.
 Shopify gives new stores a strong SEO starting point with clean hosting, SSL, automatic sitemaps, canonical tags, editable metadata, and product and collection templates.
-The platform is good for SEO, but rankings still depend on content quality, site architecture, internal linking, speed, and authority.
+The platform is good for SEO, but rankings still depend on content quality, site architecture, internal linking, speed, and domain authority.

 About the Author